 Projects that qualify for R&D funding are ones that have not yet begun production.
 Funded activities may include travel, research, script development, preliminary production and post-production to create a trailer or reel for fundraising or other early phase activities.

-- Project Timeline for the R&D phase
+- Detailed Project Timeline for completing the project

 Failure to submit any of the above listed items will result in disqualification of your proposal.